SudhirMAQLLC/AI-Evaluator/DEPLOYMENT.md

 1. **Import Errors**: Make sure all dependencies are in `requirements.txt`
 2. **API Key Errors**: Verify secrets are correctly set in Streamlit Cloud
 3. **Model Loading**: The app uses lightweight models for fast startup
+4. **Dependency Conflicts**: If you encounter installation errors, try using `requirements-minimal.txt` instead
+5. **Memory Issues**: The app is optimized for Streamlit Cloud's memory constraints

 #### Debug Mode
 ```bash